-We offer two workshops designed specifically for groups of learners with additional needs – please click here for more information.
+We offer two workshops designed specifically for groups of students with additional needs – please click here for more information.

 Home Educated Children

-We can adapt many of our workshops to suit groups of home educated learners.
+We can adapt many of our workshops to suit groups of home educated children.
 Please contact us to discuss your requirements and we’ll try to organise something to suit.